 - Significant clinical impact – does it have a clear enhanced outcome for clinician and patient

 - Easy to use – can the clinician use the equipment easily and with confidence?

-- Specific place in clinical pathway – is there a specific time within the treatment(s) when using the equipment is appropriate and does it have ‘point 1’?
+- A specific place in a clinical pathway – is there a specific time within the treatment(s) when using the equipment is appropriate and does it have ‘point 1’?

 - Financial ROI – does it reduce cost or generate income, depending on which environment it is being used in?

-Going back to Dave’s comment regarding technology being over relied upon, I can certainly appreciate his concern.
+Going back to Dave’s comment regarding technology being over-relied upon, I can certainly appreciate his concern.
 This is why, even though we are in the business of selling as much business as possible, we listen to what our customers needs are and are very transparent with if we think it will meet these.
-We also run many training courses and in service trainings to ensure that none of our technology sits in the corner or a cupboard!
+We also run many training courses and in-service training to ensure that none of our technology sits in the corner or a cupboard!
 If you are interested in discussing your clinical requirements we would be very happy to see if we can help.